On the log-local principle for the toric boundary: Introduction

 \begin{thm} Let $X$ be a $\Q$-factorial projective toric variety and let $D$ be the toric boundary divisor of $X$.
 Assume that all the components $D_j$ of $D$ are nef.
 Then the genus $0$ log Gromov-Witten invariants of maximal tangency of $(X,D)$, and the genus $0$ local Gromov-Witten invariants of $(X,D)$, both with descendent point insertions, can be computed in closed form for all degrees.
 As a corollary, the log-local principle holds for the resulting invariants. \end{thm}

-By dimension reasons, the log and local Gromov--Witten invariants of $(X,D)$ are generally non-zero only for one or two point insertions, and our proof proceeds by calculating both sides to obtain explicit closed formulas for these invariants for all $(X,D)$ (\cref{thm:main_log,thm:main_loc}).
+Except for the well-studied case when $X=\pone$, the log and local Gromov--Witten invariants of $(X,D)$ are non-zero only for one, two or, provided $X=(\pone)^n$, three point insertions.
+For $X=(\pone)^n$ we prove an equality of virtual fundamental classes and refer to well-known techniques to compute the invariants.
+For the other cases, our proof proceeds by calculating both sides to obtain explicit closed formulas for these invariants for all $(X,D)$ (\cref{thm:main_log,thm:main_loc}).
 To compute the log invariants we use the tropical correspondence result \cite{ManRu} and an algorithm of \cite{ManRu19} for the tropical multiplicity.
 The log-local principle of \cref{conj:vGGR} then predicts an explicit formula in all degrees for the local invariants, which we verify using local mirror symmetry techniques and a reconstruction result from small to big quantum cohomology.

-\subsection{Relation to \cite{NR} and \cite{BBvG2}}
+\subsection{Relation to \cite{NR_new} and \cite{Bousseau:2020fus,Bousseau:2020ryp}}

-After this paper was finished, we received the manuscript \cite{NR} where the log-local principle is considered for simple normal crossings divisors.
-The respective strategies have different flavours in the proof and complementary virtues in the outcome: \cite{NR} prove the log/local correspondence for $X$ smooth and $D_j$ a hyperplane section, with a beautiful geometric argument reducing the simple normal crossings case to the case of smooth pairs, and with no restrictions on $X$.
-The combinatorial pathway we pursued in the toric setting allows on the other hand to relax the hypotheses on the smoothness of $X$, the normal crossings nature of $D$, and the very ampleness of $D_j$, and it lends itself to a wider application to the case when $D$ is not the toric boundary and to a possible refinement to include all-genus invariants.
-We consider this specifically in the follow-up paper \cite{BBvG2}, where we prove the log-local principle for log Calabi--Yau surfaces with the components of the anticanonical divisor smooth and nef and suitably reformulate it to, and verify it for, the higher genus theory in these cases.
+After this paper was finished, we received the manuscript \cite{NR_new} where the log-local principle is considered for simple normal crossings divisors.
+The respective strategies have different flavours in the proof and complementary virtues in the outcome: \cite{NR_new} consider the log/local correspondence for $X$ smooth and $D_j$ a hyperplane section, with a beautiful geometric argument reducing the simple normal crossings case to the case of smooth pairs, and with no restrictions on $X$.
+The combinatorial pathway we pursued in the toric setting allows on the other hand to relax the hypotheses on the smoothness of $X$, the normal crossings nature of $D$, and the very ampleness of $D_j$, and it lends itself to a wider application to the case when $D$ is not the toric boundary and the refinement to include all-genus invariants.
+We consider this specifically in the follow-up papers \cite{Bousseau:2020fus,Bousseau:2020ryp}, where we prove the log-local principle for log Calabi--Yau surfaces with the components of the anticanonical divisor smooth and nef and suitably reformulate it to, and verify it for, the higher genus theory in these cases.
+In addition, we extend the correspondences to include open Gromov--Witten invariants, the various underlying BPS counts, and quiver Donaldson--Thomas invariants.